 Very Important Warning:

 This was written for entertainment purposes only.
 NOT for religious purposes, as in not for starting creepy cults or anything else of such a dark nature.
-Comments and jokes from the author about these creatures have been included.
-Also, may contain puns, so don't read if you are allergic to wordplay.
+Comments and jokes from the author about these creatures have been included`.
+Also, may contain puns, so do not read if you are allergic to wordplay.

 If you're reading this, I hope you're one of the people out there that are getting tired of hearing about cryptids such as Bigfoot and fantastic creatures such as mermaids.
 I am too, but if you search list of obscure monsters or something similar, you may end up finding about the same list of monsters over and over again.
 Worse yet, the descriptions might have even been plagiarized over and over again, to the point where reading them gets boring quite quickly.
 It even happens if you search the name of one particular mythological nobody.
 The vague and over-copied descriptions and the sources that only mention something with the same name, but are not at all you are looking for must be a nightmare for a researcher.